jakubkozera/vsc-copilot-code-review/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas, bug reports, or want to help improve LGTM, please open an issue or submit a pull request on [GitHub](https://github.com/cpulvermacher/lgtm).
+If you have ideas, bug reports, or want to help improve codeReview, please open an issue or submit a pull request on [GitHub](https://github.com/cpulvermacher/codeReview).